mexicanamerican/IP-Adapter-Negative/README.md

 1. Supply a positive and a negative image prompt.
 Leave the text prompts empty.
 2. Supply a text prompt and a negative image prompt.
 Leave the image prompt empty.

+You will need to adjust the positive and negative prompt weight to get the desired effect.

 ## Samples
 Cherry-picked examples 🤣 (Positive and negative image prompts used.)